How Long Does SEO Take to Work?

 Critical Mobile Features:

-• Opening hours displayed prominently on the homepage
+• Opening hours displayed prominently on homepage

-• The menu is accessible with one click
+• Menu accessible within one click

-• Social proof (reviews/ratings) is visible immediately
+• Social proof (reviews/ratings) visible immediately

 • Distance from nearest tube/train station (for London)